AsjadIqbal/myNote/README.md

 There are still a few features to be added to the project: Find, Find Next, Replace and Font.

 Requirements: Java Development Kit(JDK) version 15 or higher.

+You can directly run the application by downloading the JAR file (myNote.jar), provided you have JDK 15 or higher.